MisterHW/LEDCard/readme.md

 - Disable the boost converter when battery voltage under load drops below 2.5V (internal resistance is significant, maximum discharge current 2*60 mA is not great but can only be addressed with better / bigger cells or fragile pouch cells).
 - Manage two power levels with a single push button that allows intuitive half / full press.
+- Battery Level Test: half-press SW1 so the LED light turns on.
+When pressing TEST, the LEDs should turn off.
+Once they stay lit, the battery level is low.
+This works by forming a voltage divider to VCC.
+As VCC drops, FB is low enough to cause the boost converter to turn back on.
 - TEST button at the edge does not cause the LEDCard to turn on when pressed accidentally.

 ![](img/LEDCard-1E_assy.jpg)